esling/esling.github.io/_pages/curriculum.md

-200? – Reviewer, Name of University/ Institution/ Country 200? – Scientific Evaluation, Name of University/ Institution/ Country 200? – Evaluator, Name of University/ Institution/ Country  MEMBERSHIPS OF SCIENTIFIC SOCIETIES (if applicable) 201? – Member, Research Network “Name of Research Network” 200? – Associated Member, Name of Faculty/ Department/Centre, Name of University/ Institution/ Country
+200? – Reviewer, Name of University/ Institution/ Country 200? – Scientific Evaluation, Name of University/ Institution/ Country 200? – Evaluator, Name of University/ Institution/ Country

+## Memberships of scientific societies
+201? – Member, Research Network “Name of Research Network” 200? – Associated Member, Name of Faculty/ Department/Centre, Name of University/ Institution/ Country
 200? – Funding Member, Name of Faculty/ Department/Centre, Name of University/ Institution/ Country

- MAJOR COLLABORATIONS (if applicable)
+## Major collaborations
 Name of collaborators, Topic, Name of Faculty/ Department/Centre, Name of University/ Institution/ Country

- CAREER BREAKS (if applicable)
-Exact dates Please indicate the reason and the duration in months.

- This section is a classical CV.
- Mention the exact date of your PhD award (the date on your diploma).
- Which sub-headers are best to describe yourself and your achievements?
-E.g.,
-• Education
-• Professional Experience
-• Awards
-• Teaching and Supervision Activities
-• Key Publications
- Use indexes, summaries...
- The competition is high.
-The evaluators should see your excellence at once!
-Sell yourself, without bluffing.
- Report on any significant career breaks.
-Peer reviewers will take it into consideration during the assessment of the quality of the PI and his/her career progression.
+## Funded projects
  Mention a distinct funding ID, which shows how much you are able to raise and manage funding.
 Use Euro.
 The funding ID will not count towards page limits.
 It must follow the table format indicated in the Part B1 template:
  On-going Grants
 Project Title Funding Source Amount (€) Period Role of the PI Relation to current ERC proposal

- Grant applications
-Project Title Funding Source Amount (€) Period Role of the PI Relation to current ERC proposal
+## Key Publications
+ Use indexes, summaries...
+ The competition is high.
+The evaluators should see your excellence at once!
+Sell yourself, without bluffing.
  Describe clearly any scientific overlap between your ERC application and the current research grant or on-going grant application.

-Applicant's last name Part B1 ACRONYM
-5
-Section c: Early achievements track-record (max 2 pages)  List your activities as stated in the Information for Applicants p.
+## Early achievements track-record
+ List your activities as stated in the Information for Applicants p.
 24.

+### Most representative publications
  Don’t forget to list 5 representative publications and highlight those without the presence of your PhD supervisor (minimum 1).
  Choose the achievements that are highly valuated in YOUR domain.
 It depends a lot on the domain if it’s rather first authorship, last authorship, conference proceedings etc.
  The publications are the part the evaluators seem to be most interested in.
  No repetition from the CV necessary.
 Don’t give the same information twice.
  You can comment on your publications.
-E.g., if you are from a domain where peer reviewing is not widely used, you can briefly explain this.
-This can be helpful for cross-disciplinary researchers who will be assessed by evaluators from two completely different scientific domains.

 Scientific excellence is the sole criterion, subject of evaluation is the pair (principal investigator).